 Rod tip down, top eye at water level, until that point then very slowly I lift the rod tip upwards with a lifting speed so the tip is at 11 o`clock when the fly enters the shallow water.

-The salmon took in the shadow part of the water just before in reaches a band where the stream become faster and with disturbance on the surface.
+The salmon took in the shadow part of the water just before it reaches a band where the stream becomes faster and with a disturbance on the surface.

 This take did that I ended the systematics testing and concentrated my effort only on this fly.

-During the next day I caught the first and from 1/8 until 12/8 I had contact with 9 landing 5 all on this fly and only fished when conditions was similar to the lost one using app 8- 10 cast before I had contact.
+During the next day, I caught the first and from 1/8 until 12/8 I had contact with 9 and landing 5 all on this fly and only fished when conditions were similar to the lost one using app 8- 10 cast before I had contact.

-The fly has since that time been resting as new challenges was coming up.
+The fly has since that time been resting as new challenges were coming up.